 FIN Kids is the first step in a life full of experiencing and celebrating the art of film and filmmaking.

 Throughout the year, the FIN Kids team is hard at work to bring a whole series of activities and programs to young people across the Atlantic provinces.
-This year's tour will include dates in the following locations:
+Last year's tour included dates in the following locations:

 Yarmouth, Nova Scotia